Hope Vale, Queensland: Governance

 Hopevale is no longer run as a mission by the church but by its own elected community council.
 In 1986 it received a "deed of grant in trust" (DOGIT) which "granted title to 110,000 ha of land which was previously Aboriginal Reserve Land held by the Under Secretary as trustee, to the community council to act as trustees of the land for the benefit of the residents."
 The Aboriginal Land Act 1991 (Qld) transferred into Indigenous ownership all previous reserve land under DOGIT (Deed of Grant in Trust) titles.

 "The Warra people of the Hopevale Community of Eastern Cape York Peninsula in Queensland received acknowledgement of their native title rights in December 1997.
 The determination recognised rights of exclusive possession, occupation use and enjoyment over 110,000 ha."

 Education

 Hope Vale has a primary (Preparatory to Year 6) campus of Cape York Aboriginal Australian Academy, which is on the corner of Thiele and Poland Streets.
-There are no secondary schoolsl in Hope Vale.
+There are no secondary schools in Hope Vale.
 The nearest government secondary school is Cooktown State School (to Year 12) in neighbouring Cooktown to the south.
 There are also non-government schools in Cooktown.
+Some parts of Hopevale are too distant to attend Cooktown schools; the alternatives are distance education and boarding school.